mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 ADD MORE HERE IF RELEVANT.

 At this stage is relevant to return to issues of underlying  motivation driving partcipation as a way of making a link to existing research on digital making pedagogy.
 This metaphor serves to illustrate the importance of and possibilities for development of relational agency via participation in the joint process.
 Additionally, if relational agency is the goal and the means then building fluency of practice is an observable result of this process both in dimensions of technical fluency and in possibilities for expression.
-In the next section I explore a contribution to pedagogies developing technological or computational fluency [@resnick_coding_2020; @papert_technological_nodate].
+In the next section I explore a contribution to pedagogies developing technological or computational fluency [@resnick_coding_2020; @papert_technological_1995].

 <!-- Some young participants became remarkably swift and adapt at thus transforming chains of actions into a fluid operation. -->